Kagu-chan/jpdb.io/README.md

 Reveals the target word on sentence click or tap.
 This is useful if the sample sentence contains multiple currently learning words or complex grammar you're not familiar with.

+### Allow manipulating card states

+This option adds options to manipulate a card state to the context menu of vocabulary and name cards - they all add a failed review to those cards, forcing them into learning state.

+- `Unsuspend` suspended cards
+- `Unlock and learn` locked cards
+- `Add failed review` to new cards - this allows you skipping your review queue

 ## UI

 ### Add own CSS definitions